No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Introduction

+\textbf{Evaluation framework gap.} A critical challenge in provenance graph synthesis is the absence of comprehensive evaluation frameworks.
+Existing methods~\cite{you2018graphrnn,li2018learning,goyal2020graphgen}, focusing on topological properties are inadequate for provenance graphs requiring verification of both structural validity and semantic plausibility.
+To address this gap, we propose a novel five-dimensional fidelity evaluation framework, including \textit{structural}, \textit{textual}, \textit{temporal}, \textit{embedding}, and \textit{semantic} metrics.
+This framework enables rigorous assessment of synthesized provenance graphs and addresses a critical gap in the graph generation literature.

+In the experiments, we evaluate the fidelity of provenance data synthesized by \Sys following our proposed evaluation framework.
+We compare \Sys against four advanced LLMs (GPT-5.1~\cite{openai-gpt51}, Claude-Sonnet-4.5~\cite{claude}, DeepSeek-v3.2~\cite{liu2025deepseek}, and Qwen3-Max~\cite{yang2025qwen3}) on six widely used provenance datasets.
+The results show that \Sys achieves higher fidelity than directly using these LLMs from all five evaluation perspectives.
+Moreover, data imbalance is consistently mitigated after incorporating \Sys, improving normalized entropy by up to 35\%.
+We further demonstrate the practical utility of \Sys by augmenting existing datasets with the synthesized graphs for improving four latest downstream APT detection models (NodLink~\cite{li2023nodlink}, Magic~\cite{jia2024magic}, Flash~\cite{rehman2024flash}, Velox~\cite{bilot2025sometimes}).
+Experimental results demonstrate that detection models trained on \Sys-augmented datasets yield up to a 38\% gain in accuracy, while concurrently bolstering discriminative reliability and diagnostic utility.

-The main contributions of our work are as follows: \begin{itemize}[topsep=.2ex,itemsep=.2ex,leftmargin=*] \item We propose \Sys, a three-phase provenance graph synthesis framework that enables the construction of high-fidelity heterogeneous graphs with rich textual attributes. \item We design a comprehensive multi-dimensional evaluation framework that evaluates the fidelity of synthesized provenance graphs, including: structural, textual, temporal, embedding, semantic correctness. \item We mitigate the data imbalance problem in provenance datasets by synthesizing novel and diverse provenance graphs, thereby enhancing the generalizability of downstream intrusion detection models. \item The proposed generation and evaluation frameworks can also be extended to other domains involving Heterogeneous Information Networks (HINs), such as social networks and citation networks. \end{itemize}
+The main contributions of our work are as follows: \begin{itemize}[topsep=.2ex,itemsep=.2ex,leftmargin=*] \item We propose \Sys, a novel hybrid provenance graph synthesis framework that jointly models structural topology via graph generation models and textual semantics via fine-tuned LLMs, enabling the construction of high-fidelity provenance graphs. \item We introduce a novel five-dimensional fidelity evaluation framework specifically designed for provenance graph synthesis, encompassing structural, textual , temporal, embedding, and semantic metrics, addressing a critical gap in existing graph generation. \item Through systematic experiments on six benchmark datasets, we demonstrate that \Sys effectively mitigates data imbalance and enhances the generalizability of downstream \ac{apt} detection models. \item We open source \Sys at \url{https://anonymous.4open.science/r/OpenProvSyn-4D0D/} to facilitate future research in provenance graph synthesis and \ac{pids}. \end{itemize}